Writing Tests

 - Write tests that check those assumptions.

-Of course, you can't test every possible scenario!
+You can't test every possible scenario!
 But there are ways to focus your attention:

-- Think about “edge cases”.
-That is, consider behavior at the extremes of the input, as well as at transition points where behavior should change.
+- Think about “edge cases”—that is, consider behavior at the extremes of the input, as well as at transition points where behavior should change.

 - Think about coverage.
 Do different cases trigger different behavior (and therefore probably different codepaths)?
 Make sure you test all of the high-level possibilities.